HL7/fhir-cow-ig/input/pagecontent/ex6-lab-order-flow-with-reference-lab.md

-### Lab Order Workflow with involment of a Reference Lab - Herpes simplex virus Ab panel triggers a Herpes simplex virus Ab.IgM -
+### Lab Order Workflow with involvement of a Reference Lab - Herpes simplex virus Ab panel triggers a Herpes simplex virus Ab.IgM -

 #### Important Information
 - This is a **minimal viable definition** of a possible laboratory workflow